 Outcomes range from improved skills and reduced behavior problems that allow children to remain in the centers, and access to medical and/or behavioral health diagnosis that allows children and family access to wraparound services and much more.

 Research has identified poverty and language as the two largest barriers to learning and success.
 Additionally, research has found that this level of poverty has a negative effect on a child’s brain development.
-The impact of severe poverty can be off-set by intensive interventions such as focused and stimulating activities like those that are incorporated into the ELLM design.
+The impact of severe poverty can be offset by intensive interventions such as focused and stimulating activities like those that are incorporated into the ELLM design.
 The partnerships include Collier County Public Schools, Florida Gulf Coast University, Head Start and NCEF.
-ELLM provides professional development, curriculum, assessments, and classroom materials for 76 ELLM teachers and approximately 1,000 children each year.
-ELLM sites include at-risk, Pre-K classrooms – both Head Start and independent centers such as Guadalupe and RCMA.
+ELLM provides professional development, curriculum, assessments, and classroom materials for 78 ELLM teachers and approximately 1,300 children each year.